TobyDai/docs/configuration/data-model.md

 Querying Language.
 This language is used to create, read & query, update, and delete anything and everything in the database.

-Once the initial data tables are designed and built, a common next step is to build a backed using something like Node.js or Flask.
+Once the initial data tables are designed and built, a common next step is to build a backend using something like Node.js or Flask.
 In your backend, you must code custom API endpoints and logic to create, read, query, update, and delete data for your specific data model.
 However, when the backend accesses data, it is still raw, with no stylization.
 Raw data is easy to work with for computers, but often quite difficult to work with for humans.